qgreg/conferencegqw/README.md

 ## Problem Query
 "Let’s say that you don't like workshops and you don't like sessions after 7 pm.
 How would you handle a query for all non-workshop sessions before 7 pm?
 What is the problem for implementing this query?
 What ways to solve it did you think of?"

+The challenge of this problem is to avoid a query involving inequity expressions in two different properties, which cannot be accomplished in the Datastore.
+We can solve the problem by avoiding an inequity expression in the typeOfSession property.
+Instead, we make a list of typeOfSession using a seperate query that excludes the given type.
+This excluded list can use IN method to include the remaining typeOfSession in conjunction with the less than inequity that will be used in filtering the start time.

 This query is implemented as getSessionsNotTypeBeforeHour at path:

 conference/{websafeConferenceKey}/session/nottype/{nottype}/before/{hour}

-where nottype is a valid typeOfSession and hour is a number between 1 and 23 representing the hour the user wants to find sessions occuring before.
+where websafeConferenceKey represents a valid conference websafe key, nottype is a valid typeOfSession and hour is a number between 1 and 23 representing the hour the user wants to find sessions occuring before.

 The logic of the query is that the function:
+   1. confirm that the websafe Conference key is valid
-	1. creates a list  of typeOfSessions that excludes the given type
+	2. creates a list of typeOfSessions for all typeOfSessions that are not the given value
-	2. finds the sessions that match this exclusive list
+	3. finds the sessions that match this exclusive list
-	3. limits these sessions to ones that are in the given conference
+	4. limits these sessions to ones that are in the given conference
-	4. finally, limits the sessions to those that occur before the given hour Steps 1-2, finding the sessions that do not equal the given session type, avoid using an inequity to do so.
+	5. finally, limits the sessions to those that occur before the given hour.
+Time is a required field for a session.
+Steps 2-3, finding the sessions that do not equal the given session type, avoid using an inequity to do so.
 Instead, we can use the IN method to accomplish this exclusion.
-That allows step 4, finding sessions that occur before the given hour, to be the only in equity in this query.
+That allows step 5, finding sessions that occur before the given hour, to be the only in equity in this query.

+To allow this query, Session has a computed field of conferenceKey.
+Ndb will not allow either ancestor=key or the IN method to be in a filter.
+The introduced computer field works around this limitation by creating a filter that allows us to limit the query results to a key of the parent.

+Future features could allow enumerate the valid typeOfSession values, restricting the possible typeOfSession.
+However, the logic still works to limit typeOfSessions when the user's data entry uses consistant and repeated typeOfSession values.
+For example, if the user has entered "Workshop" values considtently, providing the value "Workshop" in the endpoint url will exlude this value of typeOfSession.
+Allowing the conference owner to enter data consistently without coded validation provides flexibility in naming to the user, and elimates the need for a coder to make changes.
+This design choice trades off flexibilty for data validation.

 ## Paths, Methods, and Functions